 Although the goals of higher education marketing, such as student recruitment and brand awareness, largely stay the same, the strategies used to achieve these goals change over time.
 Here we take a look at some of the new tactics universities can employ to help achieve their marketing goals this year.
-From exploring augmented reality to putting smartphones front and centre, here are our top predictions for higher education marketing in 2018.
+From exploring augmented reality to influencers to putting smartphones front and centre, here are our top predictions for higher education marketing in 2018.

 1. Utilise influencer marketing